waltr21/343/overview/PITCHME.md

 First Reason
 ***

-Language give us the ability to express what we are thinking.
+Languages give us the ability to express what we are thinking.

 It can be hard to convey something we don't have a direct translation for.